wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-multilingual.md

 ## Introduction

-In the Grounding with Documents lab, we uploaded a PDF to provide context during conversations.
+In the Grounding with Documents lab, we uploaded a PDF file to provide context for conversations.
 Now, we’ll enhance the Code Interpreter by uploading a ZIP file with fonts for multilingual visualizations—just one example of how [file uploads](https://learn.microsoft.com/azure/ai-services/agents/how-to/tools/code-interpreter){:target="_blank"} can extend its functionality.

 !!! note
     The Code Interpreter includes a default set of Latin-based fonts.
 Since the Code Interpreter runs in a sandboxed Python environment, it can’t download fonts directly from the internet.